 Over the past 18 months, its program has been used by 600 volunteers across China, who in turn claim to have saved nearly 700 people.

-"If you hesitate for a second, many lives will be lost", said Huang.
-"Each week we can prevent suicide many times, and save about 10 people."
+“If you hesitate for a second, many lives will be lost,” said Huang.
+“Every week we can prevent a suicide many times over, and save about 10 people.”

 The first rescue operation is dated April 29, 2018.
-A 22-year-old university student, Tao Yue, in Shandong province in northern China, expressed her intention to take her own life two days later on her social media.
+A 22-year-old university student, Tao Yue, in Shandong province, northern China, expressed on social media her intention to take her own life two days later.

 Pengling, a volunteer from the Chinese Academy of Sciences, and many others reacted.
-"I tried to text her before bed and told her I could come and get her"he said.
+“I tried texting her before bed and told her I could pick her up.”he said.

-"She added me as a friend on WeChat (one of the most popular Chinese social networks) and gradually calmed down.
-Since then, I have continued to check her to see if she was eating.
-We also buy her a bouquet of flowers on the Internet once a week."
+“She added me as a friend on WeChat (one of the most popular Chinese social networks) and gradually calmed down.
+Since then, I continued to check on her to see if she was eating.
+We also buy her a bouquet of flowers online once a week.”

 After this success, the team rescued a man who had attempted to jump off a bridge and a woman who had attempted to kill himself after sexual abuse.